Integrating Art and Life

 People in business, the law, medicine, tech, and other professions understand this basic truth.
 By concentrating intensely on an isolated task, they bring their whole selves to bear on the challenge.

-But at the same time we narrow our attention, we broaden it as well.
+As we narrow our attention, we broaden it as well.
 Arts and crafts—especially the physical ones—help us to move beyond our limited patterns of thinking.
 We may train ourselves—with conscious, repetitive movement—to make our actions automatic.
 But that process, in turn, opens our mind to think and at more consciously.

 Athletes understand that developing a broad range of skills and actions enables them to use their whole selves.
 A trainer named Edythe Heus uses bouncy balls and wobble boards and to put her clients off balance when they exercise.
 When they are unbalanced, they cannot focus on just one muscle group, like pectorals.
 They need to activate hundreds of tiny muscles in their back and other parts of the body.